andreynovikov/Androzic/README.md

 If you want to contribute as a translator please visit [Crowdin project](http://crowdin.net/project/androzic).

 If you are a developer you can request pulls, of course.
-You can fix annoying bugs or have a look at [the road map](https://github.com/andreynovikov/Androzic/wiki/Road-map).
+You can fix [annoying bugs](https://github.com/andreynovikov/Androzic/issues?labels=bug&state=open) or have a look at [the road map](https://github.com/andreynovikov/Androzic/wiki/Road-map).

 You can also [write a plugin](https://github.com/andreynovikov/Androzic/wiki/Creating-plugins) for Androzic.

+All development support is maintained on GitHub.
+There is a full [repository mirror](https://bitbucket.org/andreynovikov/) on BitBucket, if you are a BitBucket user you can fork and pull there, but other resources (issues, documentation, etc) is managed only on GitHub.